mindersec/minder/docs/docs/understand/providers.md

 Once a provider is enrolled, public repositories from that provider can be registered with Minder.
 Security profiles can then be applied to the registered repositories, giving you an overview of your security posture and providing remediations to improve your security posture.

+For more information about providers and their configuration, see the [Provider Integrations](../integrations/provider_integrations/github) documentation.